 DON’T SCRUB IT

-You want to avoid drying out the area, because that will increase healing time and the odds of infection or irritation, Friedman says.
+The first two weeks, you want to avoid drying out the area, because that will increase healing time and the odds of infection or irritation, Friedman says.
 He recommends washing the area once a day with mild soap—something like Dove Sensitive Skin.
 Afterward, apply moisturizer while the area is still slightly damp.
 This will lock in moisture, which will help your tattoo site heal quickly with minimal inflammation.

 PROTECT IT FROM SUNLIGHT